 Fairtrade seeks to improve lives, working conditions, the environment and the economy by creating networks of “fair trades” between producers and consumers.

-Fairtrade is an alternative to conventional trade, that places an emphasis on creating equality and partnerships between consumers and producers.
+Defining Fairtrade.
+Fairtrade is an alternative to conventional trade, that places an emphasis on creating equality and partnerships between consumers and producers (3).
 This relationship helps to improve the lives and working conditions of farmers and producers in developing nations, while protecting the local environment and economy.

 Here’s how it works.
 Farmers work together in democratically run collectives(for example, a cocoa grower works with other cocoa growers).
 This helps the farmers negotiate better prices for their crops and makes it easier to work with distributors.
 By using this system, farmers in these fairtrade collectives are paid a standard agreed upon price for their crop and also given a premium.
 Ensuring a fair price helps to keep farmers out of poverty, while the premium is put towards the environmental, economic and social development of the local community.
 Check out this video from Fairtrade America for more information about the purpose of Fairtrade.